 4. Eat More Real Food

 By eating real food, I mean eating more fresh fruits and vegetables, whole grains, and non-processed protein and less packaged and processed foods.
-Eating real food is not only beneficial for your overall health, but can also help reduce toxins in your food4.
+Eating real food is not only beneficial for your overall health, but can also help reduce exposure to toxins in your food4.
 This is because processed foods such as packaged chips, candy, protein bars, etc. are all wrapped in plastic.
 Processed foods also come in cans.
 By eating more fresh fruits and vegetables (although remember to ditch the plastic produce wraps), you can help reduce the amount of plastic that your foods are coming into contact with.
 Try shopping at a local farmers market with a re-usable bag.

 5. Get a Plant